ojaha065/JustEnoughTime/README.md

 Description: Set this to true if you want to skip the admin account creation during server startup.
 If you do, you need to create the account by editing `data.json` file by hand after the server has started.
 More information about this below.

 ## Admin Access
 Currently the only way to add or modify accounts is to edit `data.json` file by hand.
-To add a new account, add following object to users array:
+To add an new account, add following object to the users array:

 ```javascript
 {